-There are application requirements for this FY 2023 grant competition and any subsequent year in which awards are made from the list of unfunded applications from this competition.
-This grant competition also includes one "Absolute Priority," which must be clearly met in order for an application to be considered, and also "Competitive Preference Priorities" which are not required to be met but may increase the likelihood of receiving an award.
+There are application requirements for this FY 2024 grant competition and any subsequent year in which awards are made from the list of unfunded applications from this competition.
+This grant competition includes a "Competitive Preference Priority" and an "Invitational Preference Priority" which are not required to be met but may increase the likelihood of receiving an award.